First, I would like to tell you what a disavow tool is and why you should use it to improve your website traffic and ranking.

 How To Create A Disavow File?

-This is especially important when you find that Google has penalized your website for unnatural links pointing to your site.
+This is especially important when you find that Google has penalized your website for unnatural links pointing to it.

 The disavow file allows you to tell Google that you did not create these unnatural links.
 It does not mean that Google will reverse the penalty, but it will give Google a chance to look at your disavow file before deciding whether or not to remove your website from its search results.